 Nagasaki Kunchi Festival – Nagasaki

 A huge celebration of the city’s multi-cultural history, this is the must-see event of the year.
-It dates back nearly 400 years and involves dance troupes from all 59 neighbourhoods and five or six dashimono groups along with floats and all the usual festival stalls.
+It dates back nearly 400 years and involves dance troupes from all 59 neighborhoods and five or six dashimono (performance) groups, along with floats and all the usual festival stalls.

 Osaka Kitchenware Street Festival – Osaka (Date TBC)